Statistical inference on $D^{(d)}(u_n)$ condition and estimation of the Extremal Index: Introduction

 \section{Introduction}

 A cluster of extremes refers to the occurrence of multiple extreme observations (i.e.\ high level exceedances) within a short period of time.
 When extreme events happen sequentially, it often has a destructive impact on our society.
 For instance, hot temperature extremes in successive days increase the risk of mortality, drought, wildfire and others.
+Figure \ref{fig: tem_peaks} shows a typical clustering behaviour of hot days in summer in the Netherlands.
 The clustering of extremes is due to the serial extremal dependence of time series data.
-The extremal index $\theta \in (0, 1]$ (cf.\ Definition \ref{def: theta}) is a key parameter to measure the strength of such dependence.
-The smaller value of $\theta$ indicates stronger extremal dependence, while $\theta=1$ corresponds to the case where the extremes are independent, meaning that there is no clustering of extremes.
+The extremal index $\theta$ is a key parameter to measure the strength of such dependence.
+The smaller value of $\theta$ indicates stronger extremal dependence, while $\theta=1$ corresponds to the case where the extremes are (asymptotically) independent, meaning that there is no clustering of extremes.
 The extremal index provides two other insights on the behavior of the clustering.
 First, it equals the reciprocal of the expected clustering size, that is the number of extreme observations in a cluster (\cite{Leadbetter1983}).
 Second, \cite{OBrien1987} shows that $\theta$ equals a conditional probability that measures to what extent extremes cluster together.
-The primarily goal of this paper is to develop an estimation for the extremal index.
+We refer to \cite{Moloneyetal2019} for an overview on the probability properties and the accompanying interpretations of the extremal index.
+The primary goal of this paper is to develop an estimation for the extremal index.